K-Singh/ergo-subpooling/README.md

 of shares they submitted to the subpool.

 ## An Example
 Alice and Bob are both mining to Herominers and decide to make a subpool.
 They go through the program instructions and then mine to the subpool for a few days until they get their payout of 0.5 ERG.
 Alice decides to send a withdraw request first, she enters the withdraw command which pings Herominers for information about the subpool.
 Herominers then sends the information back to Alice's subpooling program.
+This information is then sent to the smart contract protecting Alice and Bob's funds.
 The information consists of 3 things: Alice's share number, Bob's share number, and the total Share number.

 Lets say during Alice's withdraw request, the information she got was: